Most never come back after week one.

 Show up when you can.
 Not to keep a number alive.

+Streaks punish gaps.
 The watch is built around consistency, not perfection.
-Streaks punish gaps — the watch shouldn't.

 Why does the watch only do one thing?